jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 The `rstrip` function removes any "whitespace" characters from the end of the string.
 Whitespace characters include spaces, tabs, and newlines.
 Make sure you remember to call the `rstrip` function using parentheses.
-It’s a common mistake to forget.
+It's a common mistake to forget.
 It is perfectly "legal" in Python to do this:

 ```python